SAP-samples/teched2023-IN260/exercises/ex4/README.md

    public static final String DEMO_ID = "ID"+"<add your desk number here>";
    ```

-This is necessary because all participants will use the same credentials for the SuccessFactors system and we want to make sure that the goals created by each participant are easily distinguishable.
+This is necessary because all participants will use the same credentials for the SuccessFactors system, and we want to make sure that the goals created by each participant are easily distinguishable.

 With this preparation out of the way, let's create a goal for the user.